Comparing Braun Series 9 Shavers – The Review

 Note – the Braun Series 7 cleaning station has a “fast cleaning” mode to have the razor ready for use in just 30 seconds – but the Braun Series 9 cleaning station does not have this option.

-The 9095 may be the most attractive razor Braun has manufactured in its long history.
-It is silver and dark grey (and the cleaning/charging unit is a matching black and grey) with a modern blue LCD display (including a battery life display which wasn’t provided in Series 7 models).
+The Braun Series 9 shavers are the most attractive razor Braun has manufactured in its long history.
+It is silver (with a chrome option as well) and dark grey (and the cleaning/charging unit is a matching black and grey) with a modern blue LCD display (including a battery life display which wasn’t provided in Series 7 models).
 It is also terrific in terms of its ergonomic design, somewhat reminiscent of Series 5 shavers with a comfortable curved and tapered handle which won’t slip out of your hand.

 Even if you have coarse facial hair or a thick beard, you’ll be very impressed.